 A flashlight is handing for both emergencies and non-emergencies.
 It can be used for simple things like finding a dropped key or as a signaling tool.
 Flashlights and boats don’t always get along, though.
 Whether it’s corrosion from salty marine weather, water in general, or the impact of rolling around, flashlights don’t always last long on boats.

 Finding a flashlight that will last and work for you is essential.
-If you plan on only taking short day trips, then you probably don’t need to purchase the brightest flashlight out there, but you’ll still run into times when you’ll want to have one around.
+If you plan on only taking short day trips, you probably don’t need to purchase the brightest flashlight out there, but you’ll still run into times when you want to have one around.

 Another thing to consider is batteries.
 If your flashlight requires batteries, keeping extras on hand is a must.

 Navigating a boat on the water is not the same as navigating a car on land.
-While there are many great electronic navigation systems, having an analog system as backup is essential in the off-chance your electronics stop working.
+While there are many great electronic navigation systems, having an analog system as backup is essential when your electronics stop working.
 An analog navigation system includes:

 - A compass – a tool that shows the direction you are heading

-- Charts – charts are maps of waterways and include special markings for boaters
+- Charts – charts are maps of waterways and have unique markings for boaters

-- Parallel ruler – a tool used with a compass and chart to determine which direction to go
+- Parallel ruler – a device used with a compass and chart to determine which direction to go

 - Divider – a tool to measure the distance between two points

-NOAA provides a list of companies that are NOAA-certified to sell paper navigation charts.
+NOAA provides a list of NOAA-certified companies to sell paper navigation charts.

 If your boat starts taking on water, you will want something to bail it out.
 Your vessel may or may not have an electric bilge pump, but even if it does, a manual device is good to have on hand.

 Depending on the size of your boat, you can use different things to get the job done.
-For smaller craft, a plastic milk jug cut into a scoop may work.
+A plastic milk jug cut into a scoop may work for smaller crafts.
 5-gallon buckets are another option.
-If you have a larger boat, a manual bilge pump is probably best.
+A manual bilge pump is probably best if you have a larger boat.

-When it comes to keeping tools on your boat, what is considered essential versus over the top is hotly debated.
+What is considered essential versus over the top is hotly debated regarding keeping tools on your boat.
 If you have high confidence in your fix-it ability, then having a wider variety of tools may be great.
-On the other hand, if you can’t tell the difference between a flat-head and a Phillips, then less is the way to go.
+On the other hand, if you can’t tell the difference between a flathead and a Phillips, then less is the way to go.

 In an emergency, a mirror is quite valuable.
-It can be used for locating a dropped screw or to signal for help.
-You can purchase a signal mirror, but in a pinch, any mirror will do.
+It can be used to locate a dropped screw or signal for help.
+You can purchase a signal mirror, but any mirror will do in a pinch.
 Many compasses have built-in signal mirrors.

 Binoculars are great to have on board, even if they don’t live in your emergency kit.
-While they are useful for wildlife watching and stargazing, in an emergency, they can be used to spot land or signal to a nearby vessel.
+While they are helpful for wildlife watching and stargazing, they can be used in an emergency to spot land or signal to a nearby vessel.